atyryshkina/algorithm-performance-analysis/README.md

  * sizes of input and output files
  * extensions of input and output files

-The Main Galaxy dataset contains runtime data for 1051 different tools that were run on the Galaxy Servers over the past five years.
+The Galaxy Main dataset contains runtime data for 1051 different tools that were run on the Galaxy Servers over the past five years.
 A statistical summary of those tools, ordered by most popular, can be found [here](summary_of_tools.csv).
 The runtimes are in minutes.
+The full dataset of jobs run on Galaxy Main can be found at https://telescope.galaxyproject.org.
+The telescope webpage also hosts datasets of jobs run on other Galaxy instances, such as [Galaxy Europe](https://usegalaxy.eu).

-##### Some notes about the dataset.
+##### Some notes about the dataset:
-The versions are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.
-The Galaxy Main has three clusters to which it sends jobs.
-The clusters have different hardware specifications, and the clusters themselves may exhibit heterogeneous .
-The cluster on which a job runs is also recorded in the database.
-[TODO: not currently true] Also, The CPUs are shared with other jobs running on the node, so the performance of jobs is effected by the server load at the time of execution.
-This attribute is not in the published dataset because it is a difficult parameter to track.
+The versions listed are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.
+Galaxy Main has three server clusters to which it sends jobs.
+The clusters have different hardware specifications, and the clusters themselves may exhibit heterogeneous configurations.
+Because the jobs are run on a remote site, the Galaxy Main instance does not know which hardware is assigned to which job.
+In addition, The CPUs of the nodes are shared with other jobs running concurrently, so the performance of jobs is also effected by the server load at the time of execution.
+These attributes are not in the published dataset because of the difficulty of tracking them.

 #### Distribution of the Data